BWOF/bwof/services.md

 ---
 layout:         default
-title:          Services
+title:          Our Services
-description:    Services
 permalink:      /services/
 ---

-***Our services***''
-*Building warrant of fitness (BWOF)*
+## Building warrant of fitness (BWOF)

 BWOF Consultants Limited can assist all organisations that have Specified Systems installed in their buildings to provide an annual Building Warrant of Fitness to local Territorial Authorities as required by the Building Act.

-•	BWOF management and issuing the BWOF
+-	BWOF management and issuing the BWOF
-•	Compliance schedule management
+-	Compliance schedule management
-•	Territorial Authority liaison
+-	Territorial Authority liaison
-•	12A certificate management
+-	12A certificate management
-•	Regular client’s visits
+-	Regular client’s visits

-IQP Services
+## IQP Services

-We can conduct IQP inspections on the following Specified Systems-
+We can conduct IQP inspections on the following Specified Systems

 SS2   	Emergency warning systems
 SS3/1	Automatic doors